hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](15.png)

-Clean up the drawing to only leave the one continuous board shape.
+Clean up the drawing to only leave one continuous board shape.

 ![](14.png)

-Double click the shape and set it up like the image above.
+Double-click the shape and set it up like the image above.
 - Not Locked
 - Not Filled
 - Line width: 0.6mm